namurphy/bump-minimum-dependencies/README.md

 ## bump-minimum-dependencies

-Command line tool to bump minimum dependencies as per SPEC 0.
+Command line tool to update minimum dependencies as per SPEC 0.

+> [!CAUTION]
+> This tool is still in the process of being written.